|Project by reedwood||posted 238 days ago||1080 views||1 time favorited||8 comments|

 But this small bathroom took forever to finish.

 The electrical was a disaster.
-We had to rip it out and replace two recessed cans, the toy ceiling fan and install two GFI outlets to code.
-The 2 ft. deep, blown in insulation in the hot attic made that job fun.
+We had to rip it out and replace the recessed cans and the ceiling fan, then install new GFI outlets to code ….
+2 ft. of blown in insulation in the hot attic made that job fun.

 The plumbing must have been installed by a wanna be plumber.
 Everything was replaced.